ipqa-research/yaeos/doc/page/usage/phase_equilibrium/index.md

 [TOC]

 # Flash calculations
-Flash calcuations are one of the most used phase-equilibria calculations during.
+Flash calcuations are one of the most used phase-equilibria calculations during modelling of processes.

 In `yaeos` it is possible to make Flash calculations either specifying: